-Although kids make their distaste for it clear, broccoli (Brassica oleracea) is a highly nutritious vegetable you should consider growing.
+Although kids make their distaste for it clear, broccoli (Brassica oleracea [Italica Group]) is a highly nutritious vegetable you should consider growing.
 It's rich in vitamin A, potassium, folic acid, iron and fiber.
 It also grows well in containers.
-Mature broccoli plants reach about 2 1/2 feet in height.
+Mature broccoli plants reach about 2 feet in height.

 Harvest your broccoli when the heads are fully formed and tight, just before the crowns start to flower.
 If the leaves of your plant turn yellow, harvest your broccoli immediately, or the quality and flavor may suffer.
 Cut broccoli heads off the plant with a sharp knife.
 Make a slanted cut when doing so and take at least 6 inches of stem along with the crown.

 Each broccoli plant will yield one full-sized head of broccoli.
-You may get an additional few crowns out of a plant, but they will be smaller than the first.
-Broccoli also sometimes produces side shoots.
-They are edible but smaller than a typical head of broccoli.
+You may get additional side shoots out of a plant after you harvest the initial head, but the resulting heads will be smaller than the first.